Alex Pechin

-Alex Pechin (born November 18, 1996) is an American football punter.
-He played college football for the Bucknell Bison.
+Alex Pechin (born November 18, 1996) is an American former football punter and placekicker who played college football for the Bucknell Bison.

-High school career
+Early life

-Pechin played high school football at Unionville High School in Kennett Square, Pennsylvania.
+Pechin played quarterback at Unionville High School in Kennett Square, Pennsylvania.
+Pechin took snaps from Andrew “Poppins” Jones who went on to play for Bryant University.

 College career

 Pechin led the FCS in punting average his senior season, with an average of 47.3 yards per punt.
 For his efforts he was named FCS Punter of the Year.
 He participated in the 2020 East-West Shrine Bowl on January 18, 2020.
 He was named to the STATS FCS All-Decade Team.
 Pechin was the only player from the Patriot League to attend the 2020 NFL Scouting Combine.